Intersecting hexagons in 3-space: Introduction

 \subsection{Almost disjoint polygons}

-It was asked by Gil Kalai and independently by G\"unter Ziegler what the maximum possible number of triangles spanned by $n$ points is, such that any two are almost disjoint:
+It was asked by Gil Kalai \cite{Kal} and independently by G\"unter Ziegler (quoted from \cite{KarSol02}) what the maximum possible number of triangles spanned by $n$ points is, such that any two are almost disjoint:

-\begin{definition}[Almost disjoint polygons] Two polygons in $3$-space are said to be {\em almost disjoint} if the intersection of their convex hulls is either empty or consists of one common vertex. \end{definition}
+\begin{definition}[Almost disjoint polygons] Two polygons in $3$-space are said to be {\em almost disjoint} if they are either disjoint, or their intersection consists of one common vertex.
+See \Cref{fig:almostdisjoint}. \end{definition}